perherman/project_SACA/SACA/docs/read_me.rst

 ========================================================================================================================
-SACA - Simple Address Checking Application
+Final project Code in Place: SACA - Simple Address Checking Application
 ========================================================================================================================

 Description
 -----------
+For my final project in Code in Place I have chosen to solve a real world problem that I have when I manage a CRM-database.
+The problem is that people often give the wrong Zip code (called Postal Code in Sweden) Ultimately I want to integrate the solution in the CRM-system itself.
+But Milestone 1 is to have it running in a stand alone Windows Frame with the ability to enter an address, and check the validity of the entered combination of street with number and alpha code, postal code and locality (city, town, village).

-A simple application to enable a CRM database user to check the validity of Swedish addresses.
+In this first versin it only checks Swedish addresses, but Milestone 2 is to enable it to check the validity of Danish, Norwegian and Finnish addresses as well.
-The validity is checked against the official address database (including zip codes) of Sweden which is publicized on a web site.
+The validity is checked against the official address database of Sweden which is publicized on a web site.
+To access the web site and check validity of an address one needs an API-key.

 Features
 --------

 * Provides a validated entry form to ensure correct data
-* Ability to check and validate registered address against the official Swedish zip code register
+* Ability to check and validate registered address against the official Swedish postal code database
 * Stores corrected data to CSV files
 * Auto-fills form fields whenever possible
+* The application uses keyboard inputs.
+So using the mouse is not necessary.

 Authors
 =======